vinkla/wordplate/README.md

 #### Usage

-To use Elixir and Gulp, please run on of the following commands:
+To use Elixir and Gulp, please run one of the following commands:

 ##### Development